6vx/kitebot721/src/lib/text/reading/billy-summers.md

 "The Institute" was good enough to get me back into a Stephen King sooner than I normally would.
 I hope it doesn't backfire.

-His books tend to backfire at the end, so you can't even bail until it's too late usually.
+His books tend to run out of steam right at the end, so you can't even bail until it's too late usually.

 ## 0